BOLIVIA

 Experience

 Ancient ruins of the Tiwanaku culture near Lake Titicaca.
-These cultural ruins are still shrouded in mystery and are registered as a World Heritage Site.
-Despite being at a high altitude, it is believed that many people lived there.
-There is also a museum where you can view excavated items.
+These ruins, still shrouded in mystery, are registered as a UNESCO World Cultural Heritage site.
+Despite being located at high altitude, it is believed that many people once lived here.
+There is also a museum where you can view excavated artifacts.

 Show more